 It’s not a secret that you’re hoping the game will generate high engagement, no matter what application you go for (Puzzle, Memory, Hidden Objects, etc.).
 Maybe you already know whether you will allow single or multiple participation, and perhaps the prizes are already waiting on your desk for the lucky winners!
 But even if it seems banal, there’s one question you should be asking yourself: When will the users register, before or after they play?
 Or maybe they will participate anonymously?

-Our Puzzle, Memory, Match It, Wordsearch, and Hidden Objects games allow you to decide when you request user information.
+Our Puzzle, Memory, Match It, Wordsearch, Hidden Objects, and Minesweeper games allow you to decide when you request user information.
 You can choose to put the form before or after the game, or completely disable the registration form.
 Bear in mind that by putting the form in one place or another, you not only change but also establish the way users will participate in your promotion.
 Today, we will take you through the advantages and characteristics of each option.
 And we hope that by the end of this post you will know which login option is better for you!

 Reasons for pre-participation registration